cnvogelg/plipbox/doc/src/firmware.md

 2. plipbox Configuration
 ------------------------

-The plipbox firmware uses the serial link available on your Arduino to show you device information and allows you to configure the device in this terminal.
+The plipbox firmware uses the serial link available on your plipbox to show you device information and allows you to configure the device in this terminal.

 Starting with version 0.3 the plipbox device is essentially a zero-config device,